 Recall from your earlier analysis of money and inflation that there are two key determinants of the demand for real balances.
 The first is income, Y. When income is higher, people make more transactions, and so they want to hold a greater quantity of real balances.
 The second is the nominal interest rate, i.
 Money does not earn any interest, while other assets earn the nominal interest rate.
 The opportunity cost of holding money is thus the nominal interest rate.
-When the nominal interest rate is higher, individuals want to hold a smaller quantity of real balances.5 be equal is

-This discussion shows that the condition for the supply and demand of real balances to where L is a function that tells us the demand for real balances given the nominal interest rate and income.
+When the nominal interest rate is higher, individuals want to hold a smaller quantity of real balances.6 where L is a function that tells us the demand for real balances given the nominal interest rate and income.
 The function is decreasing in the interest rate and increasing in income.